Skip to content

 On June 4/5, 1775, eight hunters/explorers from Harrod’s Fort came to Central Kentucky to establish a settlement north of the Kentucky River.
 They camped at a large spring, later known as McConnell’s Spring, on today’s Manchester Street, downtown Lexington.
 The camp received word that America had won the 1st battle of the American Revolution, fought near Lexington, Massachusetts.
 Hence, they named the place they were camping and the future settlement “Lexington.”
 William McConnell would build a small cabin, but due to Native Americans’ threats, the party returned to the safety of Fort Harrod.
 The Squire’s Sketches of Lexington by J. Winston Coleman, Jr.; pg: 15

 Localtonians wish a Happy Birthday to Boone County native Margaret Garner, born into slavery in 1834.
-Margaret Garner’s story of her willingness to kill her child to prevent them from returning to a life in bondage received national attention.
+Margaret Garner’s story of her willingness to kill her child to prevent it from returning to a life in bondage received national attention.
 A growing number of people began to view slavery as an inhumane institution by the late 1850s.
 The story of Margaret Garner is the Pulitzer Prize-winning novel Beloved.

 June 4, 1870, Kingfisher won the 4th Belmont Stakes going 1 5/8 miles in 2:59 ½ to win $3,750.
 Lexington sired the winner.
 The Preakness began in 1873 and the Derby in 1875.